sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Don't forget to `Save` and then `Close`.

-You will now add a new queue and a new channel.
+You will now add a new queue, a new channel, and an authentication record.

 5. At the top right, click `Add Widget`, then select your Queue Manager `mq` and select the `Queues` widget.
   -  In your new Queues widget, click on `Create (+)` to create a new queue called **NEWORDER.MQ**, of type  `local`.
+  - You have just created a queue, onto which messages can be put.
 1. At the top right, click `Add Widget` again, then select your Queue Manager `mq` and select the `Channels` widget.
   -  In your new Channels widget, click on `Create (+)` to create a new channel called **ACE.TO.mq**, of type `Server-connection`.
+  - You have just created a channel, which will be used by the MQ Client built into ACE Integration Server, when its flows want to connect to this Queue Manager.
-1. At the top right, click `Add Widget` again, then select your Queue Manager `mq` and select the `Channel Authenticaiton Records` widget.
+1. At the top right, click `Add Widget` again, then select your Queue Manager `mq` and select the `Channel Authentication Records` widget.
   -  In your new Channel Authentication Records widget, click on `Create (+)`.
   -  Specify `Rule Type` = **Block**, and `Identity` = **Final assigned user ID** - click `Next`.
   - Specify `Channel profile` = **ACE.TO.mq** (case-sensitive) and `User list` = **nobody** - click `Next`.